How Improper Belt Tension Can Damage Your Bearings

 IBT’s preferred belt tension measurement method is using a belt frequency meter because of its precision and time efficiency.
 Its incredible accuracy will ensure your machinery is measured at the exact specifications required, allowing for belt longevity.

-While a belt frequency meter is more expensive, the high initial cost is typically offset by the saved labor hours of manually calculating belt tension with analog gauges.
+While a belt frequency meter is more expensive, the high initial cost is typically offset by the labor hours saved by manually calculating belt tension with analog gauges.

 3. Belt Sheave Alignment Tool

-Alignment can also have significant effects on bearing wear and tear.
+Alignment can also significantly affect bearing wear and tear.
 A sheave alignment tool is the best way to ensure your belt is properly aligned.
 Many of these tools use lasers to project and receive information and show alignment.
 By aligning the lasers, you can achieve perfect alignment.

 Need Help with Industrial Belt Alignment and Tension?